Avraham Gavrielov, CM

 I perform baby circumcisions, including aftercare visits, exclusively in the privacy of your home.
-Clinical Data, Parental Testimony, and Medical Opinion, all acknowledge and agree that, when performed by a Certified Mohel or Circumcision professional, the home is the best and safest environment for the circumcision procedure.
+Clinical Data, Parental Testimony, and Medical Opinion, all acknowledge and agree that, when performed by an Authorized Mohel or Circumcision professional, the home is the best and safest environment for the circumcision procedure.

 First and foremost, congratulations on the birth of your new son!

 Arranging your baby boy’s circumcision here in Arizona , without using the ring or plastibell, can prove difficult.
 I am a qualified expert Mohel (Rabbi who specializes in circumcision), who can offer you this service to be performed anywhere in Arizona in the comfort of your own home.

 I have been practicing for the local community and I specialize with babies up-to 5 years old.
 The method I use is by far the best procedure with which to circumcise your baby.
 I do not involve the use of the plastibell or rings etc. The method I use is known as the traditional method, also sometimes known as the Jewish method.

 The foreskin is the hollow sleeve of skin at the end of the penis which covers the glans and corona.
 It is very similar to the ear lobe in that it is hollow.
 I isolate this skin away from the penis below it, and safely and quickly remove it in a matter of seconds.
 Once your baby is picked up and cuddled he is back to his normal self.
 I will give you full aftercare instructions, both verbally and printed afterwards.

 A circumcision is a delicate procedure and you should only entrust this to someone who is highly skilled and proficient in this procedure.